kjugi/meeting-app-unit-tests-playground/README.md

 - Emitt events testing
 - async testing syntax
 - Both side component testing
+- Snapshot testing
+- Acceptance testing and snapthot-diff checking

 ## Other topics which are not ready yet:
 5.1.
 Split factory functions from store and app to separate files and import when necessary.
 Build one huge factory function with all needed params to split
-6. Snapshot testing and acceptance tests
 7. Testing vuex store actions and mutations

 ## Found a bug or repo needs update? - contribute